March 06 - 10:00

 Zoning By-law Amendment – 266 and 268 Carruthers Avenue and 177 Armstrong Street

-ACS2024-PRE-PS-0040 - Kitchissippi (15) Committee Recommendations as amended That Council: approve an amendment to Zoning By-law 2008-250 for 266 and 268 Carruthers Avenue and 177 Armstrong Street, as shown in Document 1, to permit a Planned Unit Development (PUD) consisting of two three-and-one-half storey apartment buildings, as detailed in Document 2. waive demolition control approval and allow the Owner to proceed directly to demolition of 266 Carruthers Avenue, via a Demolition Permit, m... (cont)
+ACS2024-PRE-PS-0040 - Kitchissippi (15) Committee Recommendations as amended That Council: approve an amendment to Zoning By-law 2008-250 for 266 and 268 Carruthers Avenue and 177 Armstrong Street, as shown in Document 1, to permit a Planned Unit Development (PUD) consisting of two three-and-one-half storey apartment buildings, as detailed in Document 2. waive demolition control approval and allow the Owner to proceed directly to demolition of 266 Carruthers Avenue, via a Demolition Permit, making the site safe for the public.

 Motion – Councillor T. Kavanagh - St Paul’s Church Identification Signage with Message Centre